yola/gulp-static-i18n/README.md

 ### What happens on disk

-The source is copied for each language present in the locale directory.
+The source is copied for each language present in each locale directory.
 Every file is pruned for translation calls.

 Example: